BetonQuest/BetonQuest/documentation/API/API.md

 When you'll finish your class you need to invoke `registerEvents(String name, Class<? extends QuestEvent> class)` from BetonQuest instance (which you can get using `BetonQuest.getInstance()` static method).
 The name for your event will be used in instruction strings (such as "journal" for journal event).
 The class argument is the `Class` object of your event.
 You can get it using `YourEvent.class`.
 That's it, you created an event.
 Don't forget to check it for bugs!

+!!! warning
+    IDE's typically autocomplete the wrong constructor.
+A correct constructor takes a single `Instruction` argument.

 ## Writing conditions

 Writing conditions is easy too.
 They must extend `Condition` and override `execute(String playerID)` method, which should return `true` or `false`, depending on if the condition was met.
 You register them using `registerConditions(String name, Class<? extends Condition)` method from BetonQuest instance as well.
 The rest is almost the same, you're defining the constructor which will parse the `Instruction` object and overriding `execute(String playerID)` method to check if the player meets the condition.
 Don't worry about inverting it, as it's automatically done by BetonQuest.

 Conditions are always getting an online player in the `execute(String playerID)` method, so you don't need to check that manually.

+!!! warning
+    IDE's typically autocomplete the wrong constructor.
+A correct constructor takes a single `Instruction` argument.

 ## Writing objectives